microsoft/vscode-recipes/vuejs-cli/README.md

-# Vue.js debugging in VS Code with Chrome and vue-cli
+# Vue.js debugging in Chrome and VS Code

 by [Kenneth Auchenberg](https://twitter.com/auchenberg)